Asahi Kasei Buys Polypore

-In a move that strengthens Japan’s position as a leading supplier of lithium-ion battery materials, Asahi Kasei has agreed to pay $2.2 billion for Polypore International’s battery materials operations, a price criticized as too high by one stock analyst.
+In a move that strengthens Japan’s position as a leading supplier of lithium-ion battery materials, Asahi Kasei has agreed to buy Polypore International’s battery materials operations for 2.2 billion, a price criticized as too high by one stock analyst.
 At the same time, 3M will snap up Polypore’s separation media business for another $1 billion.

 With headquarters in St. Paul, Minn., Polypore develops and manufactures microporous membranes used in a range of industries.
 They include polyolefin membranes used in both traditional lead-acid batteries and advanced lithium-ion batteries to separate the anode from the cathode.
 Battery materials account for more than two-thirds of the company’s sales—some $450 million in 2013.